hyotang666/jingoh/reader/CONCEPTS.md

 ## Abstract concepts

-Jingoh.reader provides dispatch macro function for jingoh.tester and named-readtable.
+Jingoh.reader provides dispatch macro function for jingoh.tester and named-readtables.

-Dismatch macro `#?` allows you to write test form as if it is written in REPL.
+Dispatch macro `#?` allows you to write test form as if it is written in REPL.
-It may worse way to write test, but written form will be better lookings especially for third person.
+It may be a worse way to write a test, but the written form will be better looking especially for a third person.

-If you does not like using dispatch macro, you can ignore this.
+If you do not like using the dispatch macro, you can ignore this.